-Fig. 6 Demonstrations of robot maneuverability and functions. (a) and (b) The robot capability of transition from a spacious channel to a narrower channel by changing the size of the robot. (c) The robot can be controlled to navigate in a maze-like structure. (d) The robot is able to pick up, transport and release an object $(3 \times 3 \times 3 \text{ mm cube})$ to a target place by the control of magnetic field and temperature.
+Fig. 6 Demonstrations of robot maneuverability and functions. (a) and (b) The robot capability of transition from a spacious channel to a narrower channel by changing the size of the robot. (c) The robot can be controlled to navigate in a maze-like structure. (d) The robot is able to pick up, transport, and release an object ($3 \times 3 \times 3$ mm cube) to a target place by the control of magnetic field and temperature.

-tential future applications, particularly in medical scenarios, such as the gastrointestinal tract, where both dry and wet conditions exist.
+the polymeric network.50 Consequently, the magnetic torque acting on the robot body can surpass the body weight in the air.
+This unique feature holds significant implications for potential future applications, particularly in medical scenarios, such as the gastrointestinal tract, where both dry and wet conditions exist.
 The amphibious locomotion ability of the robot shows great potential to access challenging locations that may pose difficulties for other robotic systems.
 Future studies with a clear biomedical application to which THANOS can be tailored in terms of mechanical/(bio)chemical/responsive properties need to confirm the locomotive capabilities and function of THANOS in environments that are relevant for the respective targeted medical application.

-Within the time frame of our experiments, we could not observe any alterations of the mechanical properties of THANOS.
+Within the time frame of our experiments, we could not observe any alterations in the mechanical properties of THA-NOS.
 However, future studies have to determine its degradation rate and the demagnetization behaviour of THANOS.
 The latter depends on the properties of the ferromagnetic particles.
-According to the manufacturer's specification, MQFPTM-16-7-11277 particles have a demagnetization factor of 0.21.
+According to the manufacturer's specification, MQFP[TM]-16-7-11277 particles have a demagnetization factor of 0.21.
 Therefore, the particles have a relatively low susceptibility to demagnetization.
-Nevertheless, future investigations must study this aspect before transferring to potential applications.
+Nevertheless, future investigations must study this aspect before transitioning to potential applications.

-Furthermore, we expect that the ratio of ferromagnetic particles not only impacts the magnetic response of the corresponding soft robot but also influences the mechanical properties of the polymeric matrix.
+Furthermore, we expect that the ratio of ferromagnetic particles not only impacts the magnetic response of the corresponding soft robot, but also influences the mechanical properties of the polymeric matrix.
 Additionally, the size and composition of these particles are expected to play a significant role in determining the resulting properties.
 In this study, we focused on achieving complex locomotion of THANOS by using a straightforward synthesis method.
-Moving forward, further investigations into the optimal ratio, composition, and size of the ferromagnetic particles embedded in the polymeric matrix, as well as the monomer-to-crosslinker ratio, is necessary to obtain optimal properties for the desired application.
+Moving forward, further investigations into the optimal ratio, composition, and size of the ferromagnetic particles embedded in the polymeric matrix, as well as the monomer-to-crosslinker ratio, are necessary to obtain optimal properties for the desired application.

-As mentioned in Section 3.3, the VPTT of pNIPAM-based polymeric matrices can be tuned by altering its chemical composition.
-The current THANOS robot has a transition temperature at 37°C. For use in biomedical applications, future studies should customize the VPTT to align with temperatures closely resembling physiological conditions.
-Furthermore, alternative heating methods must be incorporated since heating through adjustments in the surrounding temperature would not be feasible.
-Consequently, either infrared irradiation or hyperthermia approaches would be necessary.
-51
+As mentioned in Section 3.3, the VPTT of the pNIPAM-based polymeric matrix can be tuned by altering its chemical composition.
+The current THANOS robot has a transition temperature of 37 $^{\circ}$ C. For the use in biomedical applications, future studies should customize the VPTT to align with temperatures closely resembling physiological conditions.
+Furthermore, alternative heating methods must be incorporated because heating through adjustments in the surrounding temperature would not be feasible.
+Consequently, either infrared irradiation or hyperthermia approaches would be necessary.51

 Future studies need to verify the temperature response of THANOS using the above mentioned techniques.
-However, one can also envision the inclusion of other responses that can be more in line with biological environments such as stimulated bioadhesion.
-52,53 Besides tailoring the VPTT, future investigations should explore the integration of additional external stimuli, such as light or pH, within the polymeric matrix to ultimately broaden the applicability of these systems.
-54 The locomotion capabilities of the robot can be enhanced for applications in real body environments, such as biological tissues covered by a layer of mucus.
-Such a coating could also potentially enhance the robot's biocompatibility and prevent leakage of magnetic particles.
-55
+However, one can also envision the inclusion of other responses that can be more in line with biological environments such as stimulated bioadhesion.^{52,53} Besides tailoring the VPTT, future investigations should explore the integration of additional external stimuli, such as light or pH, within the polymeric matrix to ultimately broaden the applicability of these systems.54 The locomotion capabilities of the robot can be enhanced for applications in real body environments, such as biological tissues covered by a layer of mucus.
+Such a coating could also potentially enhance the robot's biocompatibility and prevent leakage of magnetic particles.55

-Conclusions
+5 Conclusions